 Open clusters observed with a 114-mm telescope

 M52 is a small cluster, with a shape similar to that of a bean.
-East from the cluster I've found a bright star that contrasts with the other faint stars of which the cluster is composed.
-M52 is extremely dense, composed of over 50 easily seen stars.
+East from the cluster I’ve found a bright star that contrasts with the other faint stars of which the star cluster is composed.
+M52 is extremely dense, composed of over 50 easily observed stars.

 Trumpler 28 is a small cluster in Sagittarius, composed of a few brighter stars surrounded by nebulosity.

 NGC 7235 is composed of three moderately bright stars disposed in the form of a triangle.
 At 36x faint granulation and nebulosity surrounds the cluster.

 NGC 6383 is composed of 15 bright stars, of which a very bright one in the est.